-CDS Option Benefit Description Available?
+Benefit Description CDS Option Available?
 EVV Required?
 Limitations 2.
 Hospital Residential: 1.
 Special Care Facility 2.
 Host Family Ambulatory: 1.
 Day Care Centers 2.
 Licensed Child Care Facility Community: Community: Community Camps Transition Assistance Services (TAS) One-time service that pays for non-recurring, set-up expenses for essential items and services that allow people to transition from a nursing home to the community.
 TAS are not available to residents moving from a nursing facility for the following waiver services: 1.
 Assisted living services 2.
 Adult foster care services 3.
 Support family services 4.
 24-hour resident habilitation 5.
 Family surrogate services TAS may include, but is not limited to, payment or purchases of: 1.
 Apartment or house security deposit.
 2. Utility fees to starting service.
 3. Essential furnishing for an apartment or home, including: table and chairs, window blinds, dishes and eating utensils, and food preparation items.
 4. Moving expenses required to move into and occupy an apartment or home, services to ensure safety and health of individual, e.g. pest eradication, allergen control, one-time cleaning before occupancy.
 No No \$2,500 per lifetime Day Activity and Health Services (DAHS) Licensed day activity and health services (DAHS) facilities provide daytime services to people who live in the community as an alternative to living in a nursing home or other institution.
 Services, which usually are provided Monday - Friday, address physical, mental, medical and social needs.
 Sometimes, this is called adult day care or adult day services Services include: No No No Limit

 Benefit Description CDS Option Available?
 EVV Required?
-Limitations Noon meal and snacks Nursing and personal care Physical rehabilitation Social, educational and recreational activities Transportation Client must: be at least 18. have a functional disability related to medical diagnosis. have a medical diagnosis and physician's order requiring care or supervision. need help with one or more personal care tasks. meet these eligibility criteria: must be a Medicaid recipient to get Title XIX services; and your income and resources may not exceed specified limits to get Title XX services.
-Assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) and instrumental activities of daily living (IADLs) through hands-on assistance, supervision or cueing.
+Limitations Noon meal and snacks Nursing and personal care Physical rehabilitation Social, educational and recreational activities Transportation Client must: be at least 18. have a functional disability related to medical diagnosis. have a medical diagnosis and physician's order requiring care or supervision. need help with one or more personal care tasks. meet these eligibility criteria: must be a Medicaid recipient to get Title XIX services; and your income and resources may not exceed specified limits to get Title XX services. ty First Choice (CFC) Services Availablude: licensed home and community supp Personal Attendant Services (PAS) Assistance with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) and instrumental activities of daily living (IADLs) through hands-on assistance, supervision or cueing.
 CFC personal assistance services provide assistance to a member in performing the ADLs and IADLs based on the person- centered service plan.
-PAS includes: non-skilled assistance with ADLs and IADLs household chores escort services ort service agencies, cert tified HCS providers, Emergency Response System (ERS) assistance with health-related tasks, including delegated nursing, health maintenance activities, and extension of therapy.
-ERS alarm services installed in the home with push button control to call for emergency assistance.
+PAS includes: • non-skilled assistance with ADLs and IADLs • household chores • escort services • assistance with health-related tasks, including delegated nursing, health maintenance activities, and extension of therapy.
+Yes Yes Yes Due to availability of unlimited PCS services for qualified individuals, this service may not be frequently used.
+Emergency Response System (ERS) ERS alarm services installed in the home with push button control to call for emergency assistance.
 No No All medically necessary